I’m a 22 year old recent college graduate with a mission to be more in touch with the outdoors.

 Before I continue, I need to point out that I’ve never tried to fit into a box defined by labels.
 Just because I like the outdoors doesn’t mean I need to drive a Jeep or a Subaru.
 Just because I believe in leaving no trace doesn’t mean I eat all-natural ingredients and confine to minimalism.
 Instead, I prefer to go with the flow and buy what I like, regardless of its perception.

-For example, my friends wondered why I drove a Honda Civic.
-It’s not the optimal vehicle to take camping or the slightest bit off-road.
+My college friends often wondered why I drove a Honda Civic.
+It’s not the optimal vehicle to take camping and is not the slightest bit off-road capable.
 But I loved it!

 I’ve owned two Honda Civics in my life.
 Both got the job done.
 They got me from point A to point B (on a budget I might add).
 The Civics’ maintenance costs were low and each had a working stereo.
 I could even fit a bicycle in the trunk, with some creativity.

 My first Honda Civic was a 2004.
 It was Silver, and I bought from a sketchy dude I met via a Craigslist ad.
-I made my parents come with me, just to be safe.
-I didn’t know anything when I bought that first car, but I knew I needed it in order to get around.
+My parents came with me, just to be safe.
+Though I didn’t know much of anything when I bought that first car, I was well aware that I needed it in order to get around.

 I learned a lot from buying that car, and took that knowledge into purchasing my second Civic.
 This time, I decided to go with a dealership — it was a black 2007 model I found on CarMax.